-- 1. By means of the electronic system referred to in Article 51, the sponsor of the performance study to be conducted in more than one Member State may submit, for the purpose of Article 49, a single application that, upon receipt, is transmitted electronically to the Member States concerned - 2.
+- By means of the electronic system referred to in Article 51, the sponsor of the elinical performance study to be conducted in more than one Member State may submit, for the purpose of Article 49, a single application that, upon receipt, is transmitted electronically to the Member States concerned who have voluntarily agreed to that procedure concerning that performance study. - 2.
 In the single application, the sponsor shall propose one of the Member States concerned as coordinating Member State.
-The concerned Member States shall, within six days of submission of the application, agree on one of them taking the role of the coordinating Member State.
-If they do not agree on a coordinating Member State, the one proposed by the sponsor shall take that role.
-The deadlines referred to in Article 49 shall start on the day following the notification of the coordinating Member State to the sponsor (notification date). - 3.
-Under the direction of the coordinating Member State referred to in paragraph 2, the Member States concerned shall coordinate their assessment of the application, in particular of the documentation submitted in accordance with Chapter I of Annex XIII, except for Sections 1.11a., 4.2., 4.3. and 4.4. and Section 2.3.2.(c) of Part A of Annex XII thereof which shall be assessed separately by each Member State concerned.
+If that Member State does not wish to be the coordinating Member State, it The concerned Member States shall agree, within six days of submission of the single application, agree on one of them taking the role of with another Member State concerned that the latter shall be the coordinating Member State.
+If no other Member State accepts to be the they do not agree on a coordinating Member State take that role.
+If another Member State one proposed by the sponsor shall be the coordinating Member State take that role.
+If another Member State, the The deadlines referred to in Article 49(2) shall start on the day following the notification of the coordinating Member State to the sponsor (notification date) acceptance. - 3.
+Under the direction of the coordinating Member State referred to in paragraph 2, the Member States concerned shall coordinate their assessment of the application, in particular of the documentation submitted in accordance with Chapter I of Annex XIII, except for Sections 1.11a., 4.2, 4.3 and 4.4 and Section 2.3.2.(c) of Part A of Annex XII thereof which shall be assessed separately by each Member State concerned.